poroburman/Classification/README.md

 This repository consist of all the classification projects I've performed.

-1. SVM Regression: This script uses Logistic Regression to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
+1. Random Forest: This script uses Random Forest Classification to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
 The dataset used here is 'Social_Network_Ads'.
 This project consists of the following files:
+                        - Random_Forest_Classification.ipynb: python script for this project.
+                        - Network_Ads.csv: dataset for this project.

+1. Decision Tree: This script uses Decisioon Tree Classification to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
+The dataset used here is 'Social_Network_Ads'.
+This project consists of the following files:
+                        - Decision Tree.ipynb: python script for this project.
+                        - Network_Ads.csv: dataset for this project.

+1. SVM Classification: This script uses SVM classification to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
+The dataset used here is 'Social_Network_Ads'.
+This project consists of the following files:
                         - SVM.ipynb: python script for this project.
                         - Network_Ads.csv: dataset for this project.

-1. Naive Bayes Regression: This script uses Naive Bayes Regression to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
+1. Naive Bayes Classification: This script uses Naive Bayes Classification to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
 The dataset used here is 'Social_Network_Ads'.
 This project consists of the following files:
                               - Naive_Bayes.ipynb: python script for this project.
                               - Network_Ads.csv: dataset for this project.

-1. Kernel SVM Regression: This script uses Kernel_SVM Regression to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
+1. Kernel SVM Classificatioon: This script uses Kernel_SVM Classification to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
 The dataset used here is 'Social_Network_Ads'.
 This project consists of the following files:
                                 - Kernel_SVM.ipynb: python script for this project.
                                 - Network_Ads.csv: dataset for this project.

-1. KNN Regression: This script uses KNN Regression to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
+1. KNN Classification: This script uses KNN Classification to find out if based upon their Age and Estimated Salary, can we predict if a customer buys a product or not.
 The dataset used here is 'Social_Network_Ads'.
 This project consists of the following files:
                         - K_NN.ipynb: python script for this project.
                         - Network_Ads.csv: dataset for this project.